! Alberta Licence Service Outage Notice: June 28 - July 2, 2026 | Learn More

 Vehicle Registration Renewal Transfer Arrow

-Out of province/country inspection forms
+Out-of-Province/Country inspection forms

 Say you spot a right-hand drive Subaru beauty on a website that you want to buy, but it’s located in Japan.
 Once you’ve made that rather impulsive decision to buy the car, how do you register this gem in Alberta?
 Simply fill out an Out of Country Inspection Request Form.
 All vehicles that are bought from another province or imported from outside Canada must pass an inspection.